DharaneshSP/ROOM/README.md

     ```
         npm run start
     ```
-    > Server will run at PORT 8000
+    > In Default Server will run at PORT 8000

 - ### Start Main App